 If the applicant applies for an easement: reasons for the request, and sufficient information to satisfy the Panel it is appropriate to grant an easement.

-As documented above an easement is sought over the Park Burn marginal strip and rationale for this is outlined above.
+As documented above two easements are sought over the Park Burn marginal strip and rationale for this is outlined above.
 The effects assessment has concluded that all effects are appropriate and can be managed by proposed conditions of consent as required.

 Full details of any consultation undertaken with relevant iwi and with reserve owners and managers.